ringcentral/RingCentral.Net/README.md

 ## For maintainers

 ### Release

-Update version number in `RingCentral.Net/RestClient.cs`.
+Update the version number in `RingCentral.Net/RestClient.cs`.

 Update version number in `<ProjectName>/<ProjectName>.csproj`